nmur/RP2040-TestPatternGenerator/Readme.md

 # RP2040-TestPatternGenerator

 This is a simple test pattern generator that runs on the RP2040 microcontroller.
 It uses the [PicoVGA cmake](https://github.com/codaris/picovga-cmake) library for outputting a 15kHz 240p RGBS signal via a VGA connector.
+This tool is aimed to be used for rudimentary tests for checking basic CRT TV functionality, not for accurate calibration.

+Pressing a button connected to GPIO 2 cycles through the test patterns.

+## Limitations

+This program can only output colours in the RGB332 space, so each of the three colour channels (Red, Green, and Blue) are represented by 3, 3, and 2 bits, respectively.
+This means visible colour banding in gradient areas.

 ## How to Use